11 Software QA Best Practices for Excellent Apps

 Source: Expressive Product Design

-Bottomline: the third approach is more adapted for current investors’ expectations, especially on software development, increasing chances to get funded before the end of the whole MVP and avoiding the whole product refactor during the MVP stages.
+Bottomline: the third approach is more adapted to current investors’ expectations, especially on software development, increasing the chances of getting funded before the end of the whole MVP and avoiding the whole product refactoring during the MVP stages.

-It’s hard to come up with a recipe that fits well for all contexts, but I wanted to try anyway and hopefully you’ll put this fundamental concept to work for you.
-Here is a list of steps that I believe will help you going from having an idea to building a complete MVP.
+It’s hard to come up with a recipe that fits well for all contexts, but I wanted to try anyway and hopefully, you’ll put this fundamental concept to work for you.
+Here is a list of steps that I believe will help you go from having an idea to building a complete MVP.

-Before even starting thinking about the MVP, explore your idea’s potential: talk to users, search for competitors or similar products.
-There is a big chance that what you think is a completely new might already be implemented by someone else, and you haven’t discovered it yet.
+Before even starting to think about the MVP, explore your idea’s potential: talk to users, and search for competitors or similar products.
+There is a big chance that what you think is completely new might already be implemented by someone else, and you haven’t discovered it yet.
 Trust me: I receive at least one app idea per day, and, assuming there are over 7 billion people in the world… well, you get the idea.

-I’ve been in touch with many people that want an app with a chat, posts feed, push notifications, Facebook authentication system, Stripe integration, Spotify songs… and that’s all good, but what will essentially make people download your app?
-Usually there are two cases here:
+I’ve been in touch with many people who want an app with a chat, posts feed, push notifications, Facebook authentication system, Stripe integration, Spotify songs… and that’s all good, but what will essentially make people download your app?
+Usually, there are two cases here:

 In both cases, knowing what makes your app unique from day one will help out focusing efforts (time and money) from the very first moment.